Alejogb1/job-board/blog-data/where-can-i-find-an-ethereum-rpc-server.md

 id: "where-can-i-find-an-ethereum-rpc-server"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 Finding a reliable Ethereum RPC server, it seems, is a hurdle many developers encounter, and I've certainly been there myself a few times.
 During the early days of a decentralized exchange project I worked on, sourcing a consistent and performant RPC provider was critical to our functionality and, let’s be frank, our sanity.
 It's not just a matter of picking one off a list; there are nuances to consider.

 Fundamentally, an Ethereum RPC (Remote Procedure Call) server is your application's gateway to the Ethereum network.
 It allows you to interact with the blockchain – read data, submit transactions, and so forth – without having to run a full Ethereum node yourself.
 This is often the most practical approach, especially in resource-constrained environments or for developers new to the ecosystem.
 Without one, your application remains essentially blind to the activity and state of the Ethereum blockchain.

-The crux of your question revolves around *where* you can actually locate these servers.
+The crux of your question revolves around _where_ you can actually locate these servers.
 You'll find them in primarily three formats: public providers, paid services, and self-hosted options.
 Each has its own characteristics, trade-offs, and use cases.
 Let's break them down.

 **Public Providers:** These are often free to use, but come with limitations.
 Examples are providers such as Infura (for limited use), Alchemy's free tier, or specific community-run nodes that publicize their endpoints (though these are rarer and less reliable).
 These are advantageous for prototyping or experimenting when cost is a major factor and traffic is very low.